 Credit risk arises from the failure of counterparty to perform according to the terms of the contract.
-From this perspective, the Bank's significant exposure to credit risk is primarily concentrated in cash and due from banks, investments and loans.
+From this perspective, the Bank's significant exposure to credit risk is primarily concentrated in cash and due from banks, investments, notes receivable and loans.
 The cash, due from banks and investments are predominantly in Bahamian and United States dollars and have been placed with high quality institutions.
 The Bank maintains deposits in foreign currencies with top rated corresponding banks in the United States, Canada and the United Kingdom.
-Credit risk arising from loans is mitigated through the employment of a comprehensive credit risk management regime that sets limits for sector concentration, as well as single and related party exposure.
+The Bank evaluates the concentration of risk with respect to the notes receivable as low, as the interest and principal sum is payable by Bahamas Resolve Limited, which is a company wholly owned and controlled by the Government.
+An impairment analysis is performed at each reporting date by assessing the government's ability to make the interest payments due on the Note.
+Credit risk arising from loans is mitigated through the employment of a credit risk management regime that sets limits for sector concentration, as well as single and related party exposure.
 The Board of Directors approves credit granting limits.
 In addition, credits are subject to regular review by the Bank's credit risk management department, internal audit department and annual review by credit officers.
 The vast majority of the Bank's loans are collateralized and guaranteed thus providing further mitigation of credit risk.